ExTBH/JodelEmproved/README.md

 - [ ] Custom Replies Color

-- [ ] Built-in Translator

-- [ ] Make an OnBoarding

 - [ ] Image Lookup Built-in (Just too hard)

-- [ ] ReDesign the TableView //Add aboutme and stuff
+- [ ] ReDesign the Settings //Add aboutme and stuff
+  - [ ] Match the theme in subviews
+  - [ ] Add New Section for Source Code/ About Me